Abe’s Mini Triathlon

-Racers will receive a chicken and noodle dinner after their race.
-Please show bib for dinner.
-All volunteers will receive a dinner but must wear the volunteer shirt to receive.
+Racers will receive pizza after their race.
+Please show bib for lunch.
+All volunteers will receive a lunch but must wear the volunteer shirt to receive.

-Additional dinners can be purchased for $6 on race day.
+Additional lunches with drink can be purchased for $5 on race day.
 A minimal number are available.

 Fluids will be available at several locations on site but we request that only racers and volunteers consume these drinks.